Taiju Shiratori

 Taiju Shiratori (白鳥大珠, Shiratori Taiju) is a Japanese professional muay thai kickboxer and former boxer.
 A professional competitor since 2011, Shiratori began his career as a muay thai fighter, most notably winning the WPMF Japan title in 2013.
-Following an unsuccessful two year boxing career, Shiatori transitioned to kickboxing.
-He was the 2019 RISE Lightweight champion and RISE World Series winner, as well as the 2021 Rizin KICK tournament winner.
+He was the 2019 RISE Lightweight champion and RISE World Series winner, as well as the 2021 Rizin KICK tournament winner..
+He is the reigning ISKA Unified rules World Light welterweight Champion.

 Between July and November 2021 he was the #4 ranked bantamweight in the world according to Combat Press.
 Combat Press ranks him as the #5 super bantamweight kickboxer in the world.
 Shiratori was ranked as a top ten bantamweight by Combat Press between August 2019 and August 2020, peaking at #1 between April and August 2020.
 Combat Press furthermore ranked him as a top ten super bantamweight between September 2020 and March 2021, peaking at #1 in September and November 2020.